Euzhan Palcy: Early work

-It was in Paris, with the encouragement of her "French Godfather", François Truffaut that she was able to put together her first feature, Sugar Cane Alley (1983).
+It was in Paris, with the encouragement of her "French Godfather", François Truffaut, that Palcy was able to put together her first feature film, Sugar Cane Alley (1983).
 Shot for less than $1,000,000, it documents life on a Martinique sugar cane plantation in the 1930s through the eyes of a young boy.
 Sugar Cane Alley won more than 17 international awards, including the Venice Film Festival Silver Lion, as well as the Coppa Volpi (Volpi Cup) for Best Lead Actress Award (Darling Legitimus).
 It also won the prestigious César Award (the French equivalent to an Academy Award) for best first feature film.
-Among the firsts, it won the Special Jury Award at the Worldfest-Houston International Film Festival and the first Public Award at the Fespaco: Africa's biggest film festival.
+Among the firsts, it won the Special Jury Award at the Worldfest-Houston International Film Festival and the first Public Award at the Fespaco pan-African film and television festival.
 After seeing Palcy's work, Robert Redford handpicked her to attend the 1984 Sundance Director's Lab (Sundance Institute), becoming her "American Godfather".

 A Dry White Season

-In 1989, Euzhan Palcy wrote and directed A Dry White Season, an American drama film directed by Euzhan Palcy and starring Donald Sutherland, Jürgen Prochnow, Marlon Brando, Janet Suzman, Zakes Mokae and Susan Sarandon.
-It was written by Colin Welland and Palcy, based upon André Brink's novel A Dry White Season.
+In 1989, Palcy wrote and directed A Dry White Season, an American drama film directed by her and starring Donald Sutherland, Jürgen Prochnow, Marlon Brando, Janet Suzman, Zakes Mokae and Susan Sarandon.
+It was written by Colin Welland and Palcy, based on South African writer André Brink's 1979 novel A Dry White Season.
 It is set in South Africa in 1976 and deals with the subject of apartheid.
-She is also the only woman filmmaker to have directed Marlon Brando, whom she brought back to the screen after a gap of nine years.
+She is also the only woman filmmaker to have directed Marlon Brando, whom she convinced to come out of retirement and return to the screen, following a gap of nine years.

 Impressed by Palcy's commitment to social change, Marlon Brando came out of retirement, agreeing to act in A Dry White Season (1989) for free.
 Palcy was also the first black director to direct an actor to an Oscar nomination Also starring in the film were actors Donald Sutherland and Susan Sarandon.
-Palcy adapted A Dry White Season from the novel by South African writer André Brink.
-The story focuses on the social movements of South Africa and the Soweto riots, and was heralded for putting the politics of apartheid into meaningful human terms.
+In Palcy's film adaptation of A Dry White Season, the story focuses on the social movements of South Africa and the Soweto riots, and was heralded for putting the politics of apartheid into meaningful human terms.
 Palcy was so passionate about creating an accurate story depicting the reality of apartheid that she risked her life traveling undercover to South Africa.
-To research the riots, she was introduced to the people of Soweto township by Dr Motlana (Nelson Mandela's and Desmond Tutu's personal physician), while she eluded the South African secret services posing as a recording artist.
+To research the riots, she was introduced to the people of Soweto township by Dr Motlana (Nelson Mandela's and Desmond Tutu's personal physician), while she eluded the South African secret services by posing as a recording artist.